Uchiha-Monroe/DHR/README.md

 # DHR
-core code for conference paper #Deep Hashing Retrieval for Dynamic Corpora#
+core code for paper *Deep Hashing Retrieval for Dynamic Corpora* submitted to ICSP2023